LIGHT

 Your applications must be instrumented before they can send tracing data to Jaeger backend.
 Before that, we need to start the tracer.

-All-in-one is an executable designed for quick local testing, launches the Jaeger UI, collector, query, and agent, with an in-memory storage component.
+All-in-one is an executable designed for quick local testing, launching the Jaeger UI, collector, query, and agent, with an in-memory storage component.

 The simplest way to start the all-in-one is to use the pre-built image published to DockerHub (a single command line).